nodejs/node/doc/api/process.md

 * `code` {Integer} The exit code.
 Defaults to `0`.

-The `process.exit()` method instructs Node.js to terminate the process as quickly as possible with the specified exit `code`.
-If the `code` is omitted, exit uses either the 'success' code `0` or the value of `process.exitCode` if specified.
+The `process.exit()` method instructs Node.js to terminate the process synchronously with an exit status of `code`.
+If `code` is omitted, exit uses either the 'success' code `0` or the value of `process.exitCode` if it has been set.
+Node.js will not terminate until all the [`'exit'`] event listeners are called.

 To exit with a 'failure' code: